 - Mickey’s PhilharMagic (an adorable 4D show – recommend for younger kids)

 Fantasy Gardens is where character greetings take place.
 It’s relatively shaded, and there are nice benches to sit on.
-Characters appear in pagodas that are spread out through the garden.
+Characters appear in pagodas that are spread throughout the garden.

 A photographer is on-site to take professional photos for purchase though they also will take photos using your camera.